graceedev/the-cymraeg-challenge-msp2/README.md

 ### Validator Results

+Code was run through HTML and CSS validators.
+There were no errors found on either.
+Please see html.validate.png and css.validate.png for screenshots.

 ### Usability Testing
 This website has been tested on screen sizes ranging from 320px to 5000px using developer tools.